 Over time, this can also have a detrimental effect on morale.
 In a market of high shortage of developers, you want to avoid this.

 This is linked to the previous issue.
 An application might have a lot of tests, but if they lack the necessary quality, they are of little to no use to a developer.

 One aspect of quality is whether or not the tests provide confidence to the developer to make changes to the code.
-If the tests don’t test the behavior of the application well, then they’re useless and all of the above applies.
+If the tests don’t test the behavior of the application well, then they’re useless and all the problems of our previous issue remain valid.

 Another aspect is determinism.
 Tests should always lead to the same results, given the same input.
 If they don’t, developers can’t rely on them for their safety net.

-The stereotypical developers is someone that wants to use the newest and most shiny technology.
+The stereotypical developers is someone who wants to use the newest and most shiny technology.
 Use what’s hip and cool at the moment.
-Unfortunately, this changes every month or so.
-Definitely faster than your application can change.
+Unfortunately, this changes faster than your application can change.

 With the correct techniques like automated tests and deployment, and with the correct attitude like continuous refactoring, you should not need to worry too much about using older technologies.
 Though you must realize that your company will have to have a migration path somewhere in the future.

 What is quality code?
 Quality code is code that is easy to maintain, easy to change and easy to read.
 Many pieces of legacy code are often hard to read.
 When it’s not the original developer on the job, this makes the code harder to change without introducing subtle bugs.
 This can even be the case when it is the original developer.